RubySlovenia/RubySlovenia.github.io/_posts/2016-03-31-march-meetup-recap.md

 March brought us springtime, sunshine, and another Ruby meetup.

 [Lenart Rudel](https://github.com/lenart) presented [Hanami](http://hanamirb.org), a fresh take on web development in Ruby.
-Hanami is an alternative MVC framework that focuses on simplicity, performance, explicitness over magic, object-oriented architecture and testability.
+Hanami is an alternative web framework that focuses on simplicity, performance, explicitness over magic, object-oriented architecture and testability.
 He discussed the differences between Rails and Hanami, its benefits, the viability of using it in production, and some code examples.

 ...Hanami video..
 ...Slides..